 But according to Rosanna Mattingly in her fascinating book, Honey-Maker, the design occurs when pollen-covered bees groom.
 The honey bee uses her two midlegs to clean pollen from her forelegs and the back of her thorax.
 However, there’s a place she can’t quite reach, right down the middle of her back.

-She swipes each side of her thorax and the pollen is removed in an arc, much like the sweep of a wiper blade on a car.
+She swipes each side of her thorax, removing the pollen in an arc, much like the sweep of a wiper blade on a car.
 The hourglass design remains after she’s reached as far as she can on each side.

 From the comments below, I learned a word for these unreachable places.
 According to Wikipedia, the acnestis lies between the shoulders and the lower back of an animal, a place out of reach for scratching (and grooming).

 Honey Bee Suite